 Converting the loft can be the obvious and cheapest option for adding a room to you home, you already have the space there.
 We have designed these for bedrooms, master room with en-suite and dressing rooms, cinema rooms or to keep the noisy children out the way.
 A dormer roof extension will give you more stand able floor area and so present more options.
 There are no special planning restrictions in hull city council or the east riding of Yorkshire council.

 Once the practical space creating and stairs have been determined you need to get the rooms to work as best possible.
 Diminishing headroom can be a nice feature, but you need to assess where you want to stand.
 Of you are having a dormer there are different style to consider, the box type dormer will add a lot of usable space but can look out of place on the roof.
 Small gable and sled mono pitch roofs will better in a tiled roof but don’t always give you lot more room.
 If you have a hipped roof you may consider building up a gable this will give you the max height full width of the house.
-There are a lot glazing options to consider too, apart from the standard velux type, then adding depth can give more light and better outlook.
-Material finishes for dormers are critical though it can be a mistake trying to blend in dormer cheeks/faces with the existing roof as the anges and size create contrast, it can be wise to make them different.
-In some circumstances when you don’t have the hieght you can remove the existing roof and build one to suit the space you required, this way subject to planning constraints you can build it to suit the space you require.
+There are a lot of glazing options to consider too, apart from the standard Velux type, adding depth can give more light and better outlook.
+Material finishes for dormers are critical though it can be a mistake trying to blend the dormer with the existing roof as the angles and size create contrast, it may be wise to make them different.
+In some circumstances when you don’t have the height you can remove the existing roof and build one to suit the space you require, as a result and subject to planning constraints you can build it to suit the space you require.

-You can do a lot roof conversions without the need for planning permission and the permitted development rights (see below) When planning is required the roof will need to fit in with the street, if all the houses have the same ridge height you will not be able to rasie yours.
-If the street does not have any dormers to the front, adding them would be considering in congruous and alien.
-Clear glazing can only be put in when 7meters from the boundary so typically you can only look out the front and rear.
+Most roof conversions can be done without the need for planning permission and the permitted development rights (see below).
+When planning is required the roof will need to fit in with the street, for example if all the houses have the same ridge height you will not be able to raise yours.
+If the street does not have any dormers to the front, adding them would be considered out of place.
+Furthermore, clear glazing can only be put in when 7 meters from the boundary so typically you can only look out the front and rear.

 A loft conversion for your house is considered to be permitted development, not requiring an application for planning permission, subject to the following limits and conditions: